COVID-19 Vaccine Information and Updates

 For more information about research, please call our main office at 412-692-6438.

-In pediatric patients, heart failure may result in multiple symptoms such as:
+In children, heart failure may cause symptoms such as:

 In infants, sweating during feeding can be a clue to heart failure.